Duncol/Communicator9000/README.md

  <hr>

 Simple chat viewed with Swing, working with a simple server.
 Server logic uses derby db (jdbc) for user and password storage/verification.
 Client invokes server logic via RMI and uses the outcome.
+Project was created and developed with Maven.

 Security issues are backed up by <b>PKBDF2 algorithm</b>.
 It's implementation is based on jtan189's <a href="https://gist.github.com/jtan189/3804290">Java PKBDF2 Password Hashing Code</a>

-Login client itself contains "login" field, "password" field, "login" button and "create new user" label.
+Login window itself contains "login" field, "password" field, "login" button and "create new user" label.
 Both login and password field have implemented FocusListener which provides hint of the desired content.

+Create user window on the other hand consists of one "login" field to define new user login, and two password fields to define password for newly created user.
+The second one is to assure, that there is no mistake in typing and that the password is not a random input.

  <b>HOW TO RUN IT</b>